Jbudnick/World_Renewable_Electricity/README.md

 ![Image](images/map.png)

+I plotted the countries with the top 10 highest proportions in 2017 on this map.
+Although there are a couple that are clustered in one section, there is a very large spread all around the world.
+Some of the countries in the top 10 are developed, some are developing.

-Since i was unable to reject my null hypothesis in any of these subsets of countries, I explored just how much of an improvement we would need to see in order to reject the null hypothesis.
+Since I was unable to reject my null hypothesis in any of these subsets of countries, I explored just how much of an improvement we would need to see in order to reject the null hypothesis.
 To do this, I pulled a subset of the countries with the greatest increase in proportion over the time period.
 In order to get a p-value of less than 0.05, I had to pull a subset of countries that observed at least a 27% increase in proportion - only 11 countries in the world have had this much of an improvement!

 # Conclusion

 Unfortunately, it looks like there is not sufficient evidence to support the claim that countries around the world are producing a greater proportion of renewable electrity to total electrical generation.
 Although some regions ended up with a lower P-value and therefore were closer than others to rejecting the null hypothesis, the differences found were not statistically significant enough to reject the null hypothesis.

-I find this conclusion alarming, as our resources are rapidly diminishing.
-Although the dataset's most recent complete data is from 2017, hopefully an upward trend will result through the coming years and the world can move towards a more sustainable future.
+I find this conclusion alarming, as our resources are rapidly diminishing and was hoping to see more of a change throughout the world.
+Although the dataset's most recent complete data is from 2017, hopefully an upward trend will occur through the coming years and the world can move towards a more sustainable future.

 # Data Sources:
 World Energy Use: